waqarmaths/waqarmaths.github.io/README.md

                 <li>Differential Equations: 2x2 Systems from MIT</li>
                 <li>Differential Equations: Linear Algebra and NxN Systems of Differential Equations from MIT</li>
                 <li>Differential Equations: Fourier Series and Partial Differential Equations from MIT</li>
+                <li>Vector Calculus for Engineers from Hong Kong University of Science and Technology</li>
+                <li>Matrix Algebra for Engineers from Hong Kong University of Science and Technology</li>
+                <li>Fibonacci Numbers and the Golden Ratio by Hong Kong University of Science and Technology</li>
+                <li>Calculus through Data & Modelling: Series and Integration by John Hopkins University</li>
             </ul>
         </ul>
     </section>